-- 97 Section 25 of the Act requires that determination of the proposal should be made in accordance with the provisions of the Development Plan, unless material considerations indicate otherwise. - The development of affordable dwellings by a housing association on land that is allocated in the LDP for residential use complies with the Development Plan.
-The proposed scale, density and design are considered appropriate to the surrounding area and on this basis the application is recommended for approval subject to conditions.
+- Section 25 of the Act requires that determination of the proposal should be made in accordance with the provisions of the Development Plan, unless material considerations indicate otherwise. - The proposed development on land that is allocated in the LDP for residential use complies with the Development Plan.
+The proposed scale, density and design are considered to be of a high standard and appropriate to the surrounding area.
+On this basis the application is recommended for approval subject to conditions.